duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_quickstart.md

 # My First Goodie Instant Answer!

-This is a quick tutorial designed to teach about Goodie instant answers.
-You'll be making and submitted your first Instant Answer to the DuckDuckHack project.
+This is a quick start tutorial designed to teach about Goodie instant answers.
+You'll be making and submitting your first Instant Answer to the DuckDuckHack project.
 In order to get moving quickly, we'll be using a web based IDE, [Codio](https://codio.com), along with a pre-configured DuckDuckHack environment.

 This tutorial assumes zero knowledge and walks you through every step required.
 No guesswork needed!